 In 2016, Danny returned to Canada to record "Matadora," his most deeply humanist album to date.
 This ten-song collection explores the environmentalist, pacifist, romanticist, archivist, and space enthusiast in Danny.

-Then it was off to the Canadian high Arctic where Danny recorded “Khlebnikov” (possibly the most northern album ever recorded/above 80°) aboard the legendary Soviet-era Russian ice-breaker, Kapitan Khlebnikov during an 18-day arctic expedition through the northwest passage.
+Then it was off to the Canadian high Arctic where Danny recorded “Khlebnikov” (possibly the most northern album ever recorded/above 80°) aboard the legendary Soviet-era Russian ice-breaker, Kapitan Khlebnikov during an 18-day arctic expedition curated by Col. Chris Hadfield.
 Once home, Danny’s recordings were arranged for brass and strings by film composer Rob Carli.
 The result is a suite of atmospheric and haunting songs about the Arctic, our planet, and our place in it.

 When he’s not performing he’s fighting for musicians’ rights, the environment, making short films, producing, running his studio or filming “Dan’s Space Van”